-A relatively comprehensive picture of the disaster can be pieced together from the 20 or so documents drawn up shortly after the earthquake that have survived to this day.
+This relatively comprehensive picture of the disaster can be pieced together from 20 or so documents dating from shortly after the earthquake, which have survived to this day.
 Further numerical data and descriptions of the event stem from 1,356 documents written in the 15th, 16th, 17th or even 18th centuries.
 Indeed, this period was characterised by a very large number of writings about the earthquake, amounting to a veritable 'Basel seismophilia'.